Portraits of Benvenuto Cellini

-There are several portraits of the Italian goldsmith and sculptor Benvenuto Cellini (1500–1570).
-Including self-portraits and portraits of him by other artists.
-Benvenuto Cellini's physical appearance is determined based on a number of his lifetime portraits.
-However, due to a few known portraits from the 17th – 20th century, where the artists drew Cellini's facial traits from their imagination, as well as because of past posthumous erroneous attributions, there is a level of confusion on this subject.
+There are a number of portraits of the Italian goldsmith and sculptor Benvenuto Cellini (1500–1570), including possible self-portraits and portraits by other artists.
+Details about Cellini's physical appearance come largely from portraits made during his lifetime.
+However, because in the 17th–20th century, artists drew Cellini's features from imagination or from images that had been misidentified, there is a lack of consensus regarding images of the artist.